Research Overview

 - Native mass spectrometry

-- Crosslinking
+- Crosslinking MS

 - Xenopus laevis egg extracts

-Key Findings
+Key findings

-- Progressive phosphorylation acts as a mitotic timing mechanism.
+- Progressive phosphorylation drives mitotic timing

 Tools